npezza93/redi_search/README.md

 end
 ```

+When searching, by default a collection of `Document`s is returned.
+Calling
+`#results` on the search query will execute the search, and then look up all the
+found records in the database and return an ActiveRecord relation.

 The default `Index` name for model `Index`s is
 `#{model_name.plural}_#{RediSearch.env}`.
 The `redi_search` method takes an
 optional `index_prefix` argument which gets prepended to the index name: